Conducting a clinical audit

 The College offers a scheme for the certification of audits in order to foster high-quality clinical audit projects.
 The scheme is voluntary and will certify only audits that follow the audit cycle methodology and meet the standards set by the College.
 To encourage high-quality audit, we publish examples of high-quality audits both here and in the College Bulletin.
 Audits are only published with the consent of the author.

-Loading samples into machine.jpg
+Loading blood samples into a machine

 The clinical audit process